Fudan-iGEM/2024-wiki/src/inclusivity.md

       <br><br>
     </div>
 </div>
 ### Curriculum Refinement and Implementation

 We further revised the picture book based on the teachers' suggestions, designed a preliminary course effectiveness evaluation system, and designed other supporting activities.
-For details on the teaching content, please see ["STEAMed Practice"](https://2024.igem.wiki/fudan/inclusivity/#steamed-practice) below.
+For details on the teaching content, please see ["The Practice of STEAMed"](https://2024.igem.wiki/fudan/inclusivity/#the-practice-of-steamed) below.
 Our differentiation in course difficulty is mainly reflected in the following aspects.

-- **Teaching capacity:** In Light of Rainbow, we will omit parts that are difficult to understand, such as the double helix structure of genes, the relationship between cells and genes, etc.
+- **Teaching content:** In Light of Rainbow, we will **omit** parts that are difficult to understand, such as the double helix structure of genes.
+We will also teach some concepts through more vivid **analogies**, even if these analogies may not be appropriate.
+For example, using shape and color matching to assist students in completing base pairing tasks.
 - **Number of teaching sessions:** At INDIGO, we conducted only 1 teaching session.
-At Light of Rainbow, we conducted 2 repeated teachings for the same group of students.
-The difficulty of the second teaching session is slightly higher than the first.
+At Light of Rainbow, we conducted 2 repeated teachings for the same group of students, to enhance teaching effectiveness.
 - **Supporting activities:** Light of Rainbow has more hands-on and activity segments.
-- **The concept of pairing:** At INDIGO, the pairing of bases.
-At Light of Rainbow, we will use the pairing of shapes and sizes as an analogy.
-- **Examples of inheritance:** At INDIGO, we will list more examples.
-At Light of Rainbow, we mainly use the similarities between parents and Star Children as examples.

 <div style="text-align: center;" id="fig9">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/fencengshidian.jpg" style='width:100%'>